Import Rules & Compliance

 So how can you tell you are getting what you pay for ?

 This allows you to check whether you are being told the truth about many vehicles being offered for sale, if they were imported in the last 3 months.
 If earlier than that, we recommend using the above service which can retrieve auction data right back to 2007.

-There are some reputable importers that offer a good service, you pay a premium for having the vehicle available to you here and now which is fair and reasonable if that’s the service you want and don’t mind paying more for the convenience.
+There are some reputable importers that offer a good service, obviously you will pay a premium for having the vehicle available to you here and now which is fair and reasonable if that’s the service you want and don’t mind paying more for the convenience.
 These companies have nothing to hide and will gladly supply the information you need to confirm condition.

 So, to recap, there are certain things you can do to protect yourself and ensure you get what you pay for.
 You can check the kms and condition in 2 ways: